youyouyimu/PLRBSISRvHT/README.md

 Using the code:
 The file "SR_demo.m" is the demo usage of the proposed algorithm.
-The file "SR_demo_urban100.m" is used to evaluate our method on Urban100.

 The modcrop function is from the source code of: C. Dong, C. C. Loy, K. He, and X. Tang.
 Learning a deep convolutional network for image super-resolution.
 In European Conference on Computer Vision, pages 184¨C199.
 Springer, 2014.